-We've tested over 65 speakers and below are our recommendations for the best Bluetooth speakers for bass.
-If you want to see more speakers, check out our recommendations for the best Bluetooth speakers, the best home speakers, and the best cheap speakers.
+We've tested over 70 speakers and below are our recommendations for the best Bluetooth speakers for bass.
+If you want to see more speakers, check out our recommendations for the loudest Bluetooth speakers, the best speakers for parties, and the best cheap speakers.

 It has an impressive dynamics performance which can make it very loud and great for parties, although there are slight compression artifacts at max volume.
-It has a mic and guitar input which may interest musicians and a Karaoke setting that allows you to customize the bass, treble, and echo on your mic.
-It also has an outstanding battery life and is rated IPX4 for water resistance, although we don’t test for it, so you won’t have to worry about it too much if you bring it outdoors with you.
+It has a mic and guitar input that may interest musicians and a Karaoke setting that allows you to customize the bass, treble, and echo on your mic.
+It also has an outstanding battery life and is rated IPX4 for water resistance, meaning it's certified to be protected from small splashes of water, so you won’t have to worry about it too much should you bring it outdoors with you.

 However, the directivity isn’t very wide.
 This can make audio sound unclear from some angles, which could disappoint users who prefer a more immersive listening experience.
 It's also quite large and bulky, but it has wheels and a handle to help with transporting it.
 The PartyBox 310 would make a great choice if you’re looking for a Bluetooth speaker with great bass performance.